OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 Our model makes quantitative predictions about the relationship of population size and population outcomes to average immunity that can be tested in data.
 We directly calculated average immunity in experimental data without the need to assemble phage genomes (Figure 7), and we found that average immunity is anticorrelated with phage population size in data in one experimental dataset, as predicted by our model (Figure 77).
 However, we did not find a correlation between average immunity and read count (a proxy for population size) in wastewater treatment plant data (Figure 90).
 When calculating average immunity using experimental data, one must make assumptions about the immune benefit of spacers.
 In our work, we assumed that spacer and protospacer sequences that belong to the same similarity group provide perfect immunity.
 Other more complex assumptions are possible, and there has been a great deal of work quantifying the efficiency of spacers based on the position of SNPs in the protospacer in vitro (see Sternberg et al., 2015 for an example) and in vivo (Soto-Perez et al., 2019).
 Additionally, phages regularly acquire mutations in PAMs, and these mutations strongly decrease the targeting efficiency of bacterial spacers (Leenay et al., 2016; Sun et al., 2013).

-In certain limits, average immunity can be related to the Morisita–Horn similarity index ΨWolda, 1981 (see Appendix 1), where instead of comparing two populations from different timepoints or different regions, we compared bacteria and phage populations scaled by the immune benefit of CRISPR.
+In certain limits, average immunity can be related to the Morisita–Horn similarity index $Ψ$Wolda, 1981 (see Appendix 1), where instead of comparing two populations from different timepoints or different regions, we compared bacteria and phage populations scaled by the immune benefit of CRISPR.
 By comparing our definition of average immunity to the Morisita–Horn index, we find that the Morisita overlap is constant across all parameters we study, which implies that the population diversity evolves to attain the highest possible overlap.
 Average immunity is also theoretically similar to the concept of distributed immunity introduced by Childs et al., 2014; Childs et al., 2012, the ‘immunity’ quantity calculated by Han et al., 2013, and the probability of an immune encounter used by Iranzo et al., 2013 to derive mean-field population predictions.
 The mathematical definition of average immunity is slightly different than these quantities, but the effect on populations is strikingly similar, and it is significant that several different models and different metrics find that a quantification of immunity is the important predictor for population-level outcomes.

-## In silico time-shift experiments yield qualitative trends
+### In silico time-shift experiments yield qualitative trends

 We calculated average immunity in two experimental datasets and performed synthetic time-shift experiments by calculating average immunity between time-shifted populations of bacteria and phage.
 This effectively replicates explicit time-shift experiments (Richman et al., 2003; Frost et al., 2005; Moore et al., 2009; Blanquart and Gandon, 2013; Koskella, 2014; Chabas et al., 2016; Pyenson and Marraffini, 2020; Laanto et al., 2017; Common et al., 2019; Dewald-Wang et al., 2022).
 A similar time-shift calculation using sequence data was performed by Guillemet et al., 2021; they approached the question from the phage perspective and found that phages are most infectious against bacteria from the past and least infectious against bacteria from the future.
 Our results show that powerful insights into the dynamical immune state of a population can be obtained from sequencing data without explicitly performing time-shift experiments.
 We applied the same simple method to two very different experimental populations, suggesting that this analysis may be feasible in other time-series datasets, including from other natural microbial populations.